arilaukkanen/eventshuffle-api/README.md

 # eventshuffle-api

-Eventshuffle backend API.
+Backend API for an event voting application.

 This repository contains the NodeJS Lambda function code.

 ## Technical Information

-The eventshuffle-api backend is constructed on AWS cloud.
+The eventshuffle-api backend is built by hand on AWS cloud.
 The backend consists of HTTP API Gateway, a Lambda function, and a DynamoDB database.

 ![Backend architecture](https://github.com/arilaukkanen/eventshuffle-api/blob/main/eventshuffle-api.png?raw=true)